-Also, meat, dairy products and any other foods or beverages can be given a longer life by using colloidal silver to help preserve them.
+Also, meat, dairy products, and any other foods or beverages can be given a longer life by using colloidal silver to help preserve them.
 The simplest method is to spray them lightly with colloidal silver before refrigerating.

-Here are some additional examples of how you can use colloidal silver to make your food last a few days or more longer, with and without refrigeration:
+Here are some additional examples of how you can use colloidal silver to make your food last a few more days or longer, with and without refrigeration:

 - Preserve un-refrigerated sun tea from bacteria for up to a week by adding colloidal silver.
 One colloidal silver user states, “Here in Texas iced tea that is set out will spoil overnight.
-I pour one to one and a half ounces of colloidal silver into the tea; it lasts over a week with out refrigeration.”
+I pour one to one and a half ounces of colloidal silver into the tea; it lasts over a week without refrigeration.”

 - Soak boiled eggs in a solution of one ounce of colloidal silver to 1 quart of water for 45 minutes.
 This allows the silver to soak through the shell and keeps boiled eggs from spoiling without refrigeration for a few days longer than untreated eggs.

-- When having an outdoor family gathering or going on a picnic in which food may be unrefrigerated for a prolonged period of time, add about a tablespoon of colloidal silver per quart to any dishes containing mayonnaise, dairy products or to any other food that is prone to Salmonella growth.
+- When having an outdoor family gathering or going on a picnic in which food may be unrefrigerated for a prolonged period of time, add about a tablespoon of colloidal silver per quart to any dishes containing mayonnaise, dairy products, or any other food that is prone to Salmonella growth.

-- Stir colloidal silver into un-refrigerated condiments like ketchup, mustard and relish before going on a long picnic or other outdoor gathering.
+- Stir colloidal silver into un-refrigerated condiments like ketchup, mustard, and relish before going on a long picnic or other outdoor gathering.

-- When making potato salad, pasta salad or deviled eggs, add at least a couple of teaspoons of 10 ppm colloidal silver to the mixture to slow the growth of harmful bacteria.
-The same can be done for any other dishes that are prone to spoilage when left un-refrigerated for a few hours at picnics, family gatherings or potluck meals.
+- When making potato salad, pasta salad, or deviled eggs, add at least a couple of teaspoons of 10 ppm colloidal silver to the mixture to slow the growth of harmful bacteria.
+The same can be done for any other dishes that are prone to spoilage when left un-refrigerated for a few hours at picnics, family gatherings, or potluck meals.

-- Spray colloidal silver on fresh blueberries, strawberries, grapes and other fruits or vegetables that might otherwise mold before you have a chance to eat them.
+- Spray colloidal silver on fresh blueberries, strawberries, grapes, and other fruits or vegetables that might otherwise mold before you have a chance to eat them.

 According to another internet source, an experiment was performed in which a small amount of colloidal silver was added to a cup of milk, which was then left on the kitchen countertop at room temperature.
 The same amount of milk was added to a ‘control’ cup and placed next to the silver-laced milk.
 The control milk would spoil and sour after 24 to 36 hours, while the samples with added colloidal silver would last between 3 to 9 days, unspoiled.

-In short, colloidal silver can extend the edible life of almost any dish or beverage you prepare, including soups, stews, salads, teas and more.
+In short, colloidal silver can extend the edible life of almost any dish or beverage you prepare, including soups, stews, salads, teas, and more.

 While colloidal silver won’t make your foods and beverages last forever (because its antibacterial qualities slowly degrade over time when it comes into contact with other substances), it can significantly help slow the growth of harmful bacteria and make food and drink last longer in or out of the refrigerator.